 This interdisciplinary course will focus on the molecular biology of cancer and the underlying chemistry of cell biology.
 Students will learn how proteins are encoded and the impact of genomic instability on protein structure and function; alterations of normal metabolism in cancer cells; and basic pathways of cell division and death.
 Complementary chemistry topics include chemical structure and bonding, biological polymerization, thermodynamics, enzyme kinetics, and redox reactions.
 Laboratory research will use model systems to understand cancer biology.
-Intended for Life Sciences concentrators and those planning to pursue post-graduate science or health programs.
+Prevents co- or later enrollment in BIO 115 and BIO 130.
 Units: 4